quentinbt/P5-Linux-Server-Configuration/README.md

 # P5: Linux Server Configuration

-This part show how to set our previous python app on a linux production server

 ## SSH access

+You will need your rsa key

+IP and port are:

 52.11.68.114 via port 2200

 the command line is:
 ssh -i ~/.ssh/udacity_key.rsa root@52.11.68.114 -p2200

-## Access to the app
+## Access tp the app

-Just copy past in browser http://52.11.68.114/
+Just copy past in browser http://52.11.68.114/ or http://ec2-52-11-68-114.us-west-2.compute.amazonaws.com/

-You also need a facebook account
+You also need a facebook account to login

 ## Software installed